DZRV-AM

-DZRV (846 AM), on-air as Veritas 846 and commonly called as Radyo Veritas, is a radio station owned and operated by the Archdiocese of Manila under the Radio Veritas - Global Broadcasting System.
+DZRV (846 AM), on-air as Veritas 846 and commonly known as Radyo Veritas, is a radio station owned and operated by the Archdiocese of Manila under the Radio Veritas - Global Broadcasting System.
 It is the flagship member of the Catholic Media Network.
 The studio is located at Veritas Tower, 162 West Ave. cor.
 EDSA, Brgy.
-Philam, Quezon City, and its transmitter is located in Brgy.
+Philam, Quezon City, and its transmitter is located at Camaron Street, Brgy.
 Longos, Meycauayan.